dt-orders/keptn-orders-setup/README.md

 ## 5. Fork Application Repositories

 Run ```./5-forkApplicationRepositories.sh``` to fork the orders application into the github organization you specified when you called ```2-defineWorkshopInputs.sh```.
 This script will:
-* delete and created a local respositories/ folder
+1. delete and created a local respositories/ folder
-* clone the orders application repositories
+1. clone the orders application repositories
-* use the ```hub``` utility to fork each repositories
+1. use the ```hub``` utility to fork each repositories
-* push each repository to your personal github organization
+1. push each repository to your personal github organization

 ## 6. Onboard Order App

 Run ```./6-onboardOrderApp.sh``` to onboard the orders application using the ```keptn``` CLI tool and the onboarding files found in the ```keptn-onboarding/``` folder.
+It will call:
+* keptn create project
+* keptn onboard service

 ## 7. Import Jenkins Build Pipelines

-Optionally run ```./7-importJenkinsBuildPipelines``` to import Jenkins build pipelines for each service of the orders application.
+Run ```./7-importJenkinsBuildPipelines``` to import Jenkins build pipelines for each service of the orders application.
 When the build pushed an image to the docker registry, a keptn events will be created which automatically runs the keptn deploy pipeline for that service.

 # Helpful scripts